 An example of what the typical murmur sounds like is “shhhhhh!!!”
 This is the same sound we make to others when we want them to be quiet.
 A heart with a murmur instead of making the normal “lub-dub” will sound more like: Lub shhhhhhh! dub, lub shhhhhh! dub,lub shhhhhh dub.

 Your doctor can get an idea of what is causing a murmur by listening to the heart from different locations on the chest.
 Heart murmurs are caused by different things, but issues with the valves of the heart are the most common cause.
 The valves of the heart are like one-way doors.
 They open fully to let blood pass through them, then shut tightly to prevent blood from moving back.
-If these doors don’t open well, blood will have to squeeze through the narrow space causing a murmur.
-If the door opens, but then cannot close tightly, then blood will escape back.
-This will also make an abnormal sound.
+If these doors don’t open well, blood will have to squeeze through the narrow space causing a murmur (called stenosis).
+If the door opens, but then cannot close tightly, then blood will escape back (called regurgitation).
+This will also make an abnormal sound and can lead to heart failure.
 Murmurs can also be caused by abnormal thickening of the muscle of the heart that causes narrow pathways for the blood to move through.
 Finally, people can be born with abnormal connections between the chambers of the heart that allow blood to move from one side of the heart to the other in a way it’s not supposed to; this will also cause a murmur.

 Door opening normally

 Stuck Door Causing a Murmur

 Sometimes heart murmurs are present when we are kids, but as adults they go away as the heart develops and outgrows the murmur’s cause.
 Believe it or not, some people can have a heart murmur for no reason at all.